inlets/inlets.dev/blog/_posts/2021-07-08-short-lived-clusters.md

 If you close the lid on your laptop and open it in a coffee shop and connect to their captive WiFi portal, your IP address will go with you and will work just the same there or on the other side of the world after a 12 hour flight to San Francisco.

+I showed you how to expose a single HTTP service, but TCP services are also supported like MongoDB or Postresql.

-For a production configuration, you are more likely to want to expose an IngressController or an Istio Gateway.
+For a production configuration, you are more likely to want to expose an IngressController or an [Istio](https://istio.io) Gateway.
+In this way, you just pay for a single exit server created with [inletsctl](https://github.com/inlets/inletsctl) or [the operator](https://github.com/inlets/inlets-operator) and make sure that you have TLS encryption enabled for any traffic you serve.

 * [Istio Gateway with TLS](https://blog.alexellis.io/a-bit-of-istio-before-tea-time/)
 * [Expose Your IngressController and get TLS from LetsEncrypt and cert-manager](https://docs.inlets.dev/#/get-started/quickstart-ingresscontroller-cert-manager?id=expose-your-ingresscontroller-and-get-tls-from-letsencrypt)

-In this way, you just pay for a single exit server created with inletsctl or the operator.
+An IngressController can also be used to set authentication for your endpoints and for testing OAuth2 workflows.

 ## Wrapping up